tjgillis/sdk-ios/README.markdown

 The PHReward object passed through this method has the following helpful properties:

-  * __name__: The name of your reward as configured on the dashboard.
+  * name - The name of your reward as configured on the dashboard.
-  * __quantity__: An integer representing quantity associated with the reward,
+  * quantity - An integer representing quantity associated with the reward,
-  * __receipt__: A unique identifier that is used to detect duplicate reward unlocks.
+  * receipt - A unique identifier that is used to detect duplicate reward unlocks.
 Your app should ensure that each receipt is only unlocked once.

 <a id="trigger-in-app"></a>
 ### Triggering in-app purchases